Your Must-See Sports Headlines for Today, August 7

 Baker Mayfield wasn’t going to leave until every autograph was signed for the troops in attendance at Cleveland Browns training camp on Tuesday.

-Despite being called off the field, Mayfield stuck around well after practice to snap selfies and sign everything from shirts to helmets and balls for the soldiers who were anxiously awaiting his signature.
+Despite being called off the field by Browns personnel, Mayfield stuck around well after practice to snap selfies and sign everything from shirts to helmets and balls for the soldiers who were anxiously awaiting his signature.

 Hayden Grove of Cleveland.com caught the interaction on video.